Finland: Grand Duchy of Finland

 Although Swedish was still widely spoken, the Finnish language began to gain recognition during this period.
 From the 1860s, a strong Finnish nationalist movement, known as the Fennoman movement, grew.
-One of the movement's most prominent leaders was the philosopher and politician J.V.
-Snellman, who worked to stabilise the status of the Finnish language and its own currency, the Finnish markka, in the Grand Duchy of Finland.
+As a leading Fennoman philosopher and statesman, J. V. Snellman played a decisive role in the 19th-century Finnish national movement by championing the official status of the Finnish language and spearheading the introduction of the Finnish markka in 1865, thereby strengthening the autonomy of the Grand Duchy of Finland.
 Milestones included the publication of what would become Finland's national epic, the Kalevala, in 1835 and the legal equality of the Finnish language with Swedish in 1892.
 In the spirit of Adolf Ivar Arwidsson – "we are not Swedes, we do not want to become Russians, so let us be Finns" – a Finnish national identity was established.
 Nevertheless, there was no real independence movement in Finland until the early 20th century.

 The Finnish famine of 1866–1868 occurred after freezing temperatures in early September devastated crops and killed around 15% of the population, making it one of the worst famines in European history.
 The famine led the Russian Empire to relax financial regulations, and investment increased in the following decades.
 Economic development was rapid.
 The gross domestic product (GDP) per capita was still half of that of the United States and a third of that of Britain.

-From 1869 to 1917, the Russian Empire pursued a policy of Russification, which was suspended between 1905 and 1908.
+From 1899 to 1917, the Russian Empire pursued a policy of Russification, which was suspended between 1905 and 1908.
 In 1906, universal suffrage was introduced in the Grand Duchy of Finland.
 However, relations between the Grand Duchy of Finland and the Russian Empire soured when the Russian government began to take steps to restrict Finland's special status and autonomy.
 For example, universal suffrage was virtually meaningless in practice, as the tsar did not have to approve any of the laws passed by the Finnish parliament.
 The desire for independence gained ground, first among radical liberals and socialists, partly driven by a declaration called the February Manifesto by the last tsar of the Russian Empire, Nicholas II, on 15 February 1899.